Plans finalised for Aussies on cruise ship

-As hundreds of Australians prepare to leave quarantine on Christmas Island, others stranded on a cruise ship off Japan are expecting to learn if they too will be brought home.
+Australians stranded on a cruise ship off Japan because of the deadly coronavirus outbreak could soon be evacuated.

-Prime Minister Scott Morrison is considering a plan to evacuate Australians on the Diamond Princess later this week, with a decision to be made as soon as Monday, The Australian reports.
+The Morrison government is considering a plan to bring Australians on the Diamond Princess home later this week, with a decision to be made as soon as Monday.

 About 200 Australians are on the ship, which has been in quarantine in the port of Yokohama for more than two weeks.

-Seventy more people on board were confirmed to have the virus on Sunday, bringing the number of cases from the ship to 355 – 16 of them Australians.
+Seventy more people on board were confirmed to have the virus on Sunday, bringing the number of cases from the ship to 355, with 16 of them Australians.

 Those who tested positive for the virus are being treated in Japan.